 About Sonoma County Taiko

 With support from Enmanji Temple and the Japanese American Citizens League Sonoma County Chapter (JACL) the group of people that came together to learn taiko was able to grow.
-Our practice space was the community hall at Enmanji we were granted startup fund by the JACL with which we were able to build our first several wine barrel taiko.
+Our practice space was the community hall at Enmanji we were granted startup funds by the JACL with which we were able to build our first several wine barrel taiko.
 With these funds the group was able to build their first taiko.